-- Students are expected to follow the behaviour curriculum of what it means to be an Alderbrook Student and an Alderbrook Learner (see Appendix 3) - 17 Alderbrook Students should: - wear the correct uniform at all times - be prepared for learning by having the correct equipment and arrive to lessons on time - walk to lessons around school calmly and in a self controlled way - be kind and show respect to members of staff and each other. - treat the school buildings and property with respect.
+- Students are expected to have a clear understanding of what it means to be an Alderbrook Student.(see Appendix 3) - 17 Alderbrook Students should: - wear the correct uniform at all times - be prepared for learning by having the correct equipment and arrive to lessons on time - walk to lessons around school calmly and in a self controlled way - be kind and show respect to members of staff and each other. - treat the school buildings and property with respect.